What Do Solar Sales Representative or Assessor Do?

 - Solar Energy Consultant and Designer

-Job Demand for Solar Sales Representatives and Assessors
+Job Outlook for Solar Sales Representatives and Assessors

 In 2016, there was an estimated number of 343,600 jobs in the United States for Solar Sales Representative or Assessor.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 17,700 new jobs for Solar Sales Representative or Assessor by 2026.
-Due to new job openings and attrition, there will be an average of 37,000 job openings in this field each year.
+There will be an estimated 37,000 positions for Solar Sales Representative or Assessor per year.

 The states with the most job growth for Solar Sales Representative or Assessor are Nevada, Utah, and Washington.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.